 "Well, I haven't and I've lived in the city they supposedly operate in for a year.
 Everyone I've spoken to about it says they've never seen a news report with the Knight Sabers either.
 So, I'm more inclined to believe they're a myth than anything else," Monique pointed out with a shrug.

-They made it to the counter and ordered their lunch from the cashier, who was something less than human, like a lot of things around Go City.
-The robot, who was blonde with soft-looking face that was colored completely white, gave them their orders and they paid.
+They made it to the counter and ordered their lunch from the cashier, who was something less than human, like many things around Go City.
+The robot, which was blonde with soft, human-esque face that was colored completely white, gave them their orders and they paid.
 Kim even thanked the robot before walking off with Monique.
-The robot did not respond in any form aside for tell them to "come again" in a rather sweet voice.
+The robot did not respond in any form aside from tell them to "come again" in a rather sweet voice.

 "I know.
 I did live there not too long ago," Monique remarked with a smart-aleck smirk.

 "What?"
-Kim practically growled and then she touched her forehead.
+Kim growled and then she touched her forehead.
 She felt something a little wet.
 She looked down at her fingertips to see that they were stained scarlet.
 She was bleeding!